snotskie/ttrpg/md/index.md

 ### Backstory
 <!-- _class: rules -->

-Each character has a Backstory, a list  or description of narrative elements from their background that help define the scope of their unique History Stat.
-For example: Tying Knots (for a scout), Swordfighting (for a knight), Breathing Fire (for a dragonborn), Reading Legal Documents (for the child of a politician), Acting (for a theater kid), Manipulating Technology (for a hacker), Stunt Driving (for a stunt performer), Friendly Interactions with the Empire (for someone raised in the empire), Unfriendly Interactions with the Rebels (for someone raised in the empire).
+Each character has a Backstory, a list  or description of narrative elements from their background that help define the scope of their History Stat, connect them to other characters and events in the story, and set the stage for their Aptitudes and Specializations.

-In general:
+What makes up a Backstory is determined by the players and the GM working together to craft the seeds for a good story.
+However, in general:

-- **Unique:** Your Backstory should define unique skills, proficiencies, traits, and narrative elements that your character brings to the story.
+- **Unique:** Your Backstory should define unique skills, connections, events, traits, and other narrative elements that your character brings to the story.
 - **Variety:** Your Backstory should have enough variety that not all or most of your Backstory would already be covered by a single Stat.
 - **History Stat:** You may always choose to use your History Stat in place of another Stat when the action or effect is related enough to your Backstory or Aptitudes (described later in this chapter).